Implementing Hosted Pages

 1. Send a request for the JWT from your client-side application to its web server.

-BlueSnap provides secure payment parameters that you can include in the request body.
-The following examples request a JWT both transaction and subscription purchases in a sandbox environment.
+The following examples request a JWT for a one-time transaction and a subscription purchase in a sandbox environment.
 Replace the Authorization header value YOUR_API_KEY with your API credentials:

 curl -v -X POST https://sandbox.bluesnap.com/services/2/bn3-services/jwt \